 Here at Hopewiser we are strong believers in giving.
 Whether that be providing addressing software to our clients to give them compliant and validated data, or even simply giving back to the environment through recycling and using low-energy light bulbs.
-However, our Support Assistant Manager, Amy Croft, has set the bar even higher by sponsoring a child named Jonathan whom she met whilst volunteering in an orphanage in Africa.
+However, our Support Assistant Manager and Portal Product Manager, Amy, has set the bar even higher by sponsoring a child named Jonathan whom she met whilst volunteering in an orphanage in Africa.

 During July 2017 Amy spent two weeks at Aston’s Vision (named after the founder) teaching the “baby” class (children aged 2-6) such things as English, days of the week, and colours.

 “Aston opened the orphanage after finding a baby inside a box when he was going to collect water from a spring, which was 30 minutes from his house.
 He took the baby to the neighbours and people of the village but no one would claim her or take her in.”

 Aston told Amy of how he turned to the police for help, only for them to say they would have to give the baby to the “white people” (meaning that a Western orphanage would provide better care for her).
 However, deciding that the orphan should grow up around her own culture, Aston refused and kept the child, naming her Angel.
 The child still lives at the orphanage today.

 Amy expressed how shocked she was to see the appalling conditions that the children at the orphanage lived in.
 Most days they could not afford to eat breakfast, and the only meal that they would receive for dinner was a small, watery bowl of porridge.
 Additionally, all of the children had colds and wore ripped clothes.

 “I had decided to bring half a suitcase full of children’s clothes with me.
 I can’t describe how happy they were when they saw them.
 Despite the poverty they were living in, I have never seen happier children, which was refreshing to see.